 Whether this is your first time applying for veterans benefits, or you are transferring from another school, the process can seem quite daunting.
 The important thing to remember is to make sure you read and understand all the requirements, limitations and time frames, and submit all paperwork in a timely manner.

 If you'll be attending Collin College, you will need to apply for Admissions.
-At the same time, request OFFICIAL transcripts from ALL previously attended colleges, universities, trade schools, tech schools, etc. These are REQUIRED before the degree evaluation can be done and will hold up the entire process even if we are waiting on just one.
+At the same time, request OFFICIAL transcripts from ALL previously attended colleges, universities, trade schools, tech schools, etc. This INCLUDES the Joint Services Transcript (JST) or the Community College of the Air Force Transcript.
+These are REQUIRED before the degree evaluation can be done and will hold up the entire process even if we are waiting on just one.

 Note: Collin College considers the Department of Defense Form 214 (DD214 - Member 4 copy) to be the only official transcript of military service.
 Therefore, Collin requires a photocopied DD214 be evaluated for college credit in order to receive benefits.

-All official transcripts must be submitted to the Admissions office, not the Financial Aid/Veterans Affairs office, with the exception of the DD214.
-Both the Admissions office and Financial Aid/Veterans Affairs office will need a copy.
+All official transcripts must be submitted to the Admissions office, not the Financial Aid/Veterans Services office, with the exception of the DD214.
+Both the Admissions office and Financial Aid/Veterans Services office will need a copy.